Coding-with-Mayank/Python-mini-project/README.md

-👋 Hi, I’m Mayank Kumar
+👋 Hi, I’m Mayank Kumar Kharwar
-👀 I’m interested in philosophy, Code, football.
+👀 I’m interested in philosophy, tech, football, etc.
 📫 You can reach me at mayankkharwar19@gmail.com